Scroll Down To Order

 Dec 14---Report is issued of a captured Japanese pilot on Niihau that was killed after recovering a pistol with aid from a disloyal American-born Japanese couple named Yoshio and Irene Harada; Yoshio later committed suicide.
 Pilot was killed by Hawaiian Benny Kanahele.

 Dec 15---Approaches to Chesapeake Bay announced screened by mines.
 Bill of Rights Day.
-British loose “Galatea” in Mediterranean.
+Radio program from the pen of Norman Corwin, We Hold These Truths, excellent sound, with Jimmy Stewart and other Hollywood notables, aired on CBS, courtesy of Arsenal Exchange.
+British loose “Galatea” in the Mediterranean.

 Dec 16---Japanese invade British Borneo.
 Admiral Kimmel and Gen. Short are relieved of their commands in Hawaii.